So, how do you feel about China, specifically Beijing?

 Why should you visit Beihai Park?

-One of the oldest and most significant royal parks receiving thousands of visitors daily, Beihai Park comprises more than 69 hectares, including several historical buildings tracing back to the 11th century.
+One of the oldest and most significant royal parks, Beihai Park receives thousands of visitors daily.
+It comprises more than 69 hectares and includes several historical buildings dating back to the 11th century.

-The park offers an excellent place for everyone searching for some peaceful ambience after a long day around the historic sites.
-Also, you can find many hiking trails, especially up to the iconic white dome providing you with a fascinating view of the city.
+The park offers an excellent place for everyone searching for a peaceful ambience after a long day at the historic sites.
+There are also many hiking trails, especially up to the iconic white dome, which provides a fascinating view of the city.

-Stop for a while at the cosy pavilions symbolizing Buddhist beliefs like the White Dagoba, or take a walk around the largest bridge inside the park linking the Jade Flowery Islet to the rest of the park.
+Stop at the cosy pavilions symbolizing Buddhist beliefs like the White Dagoba, or take a walk around the largest bridge inside the park, linking the Jade Flowery Islet to the rest of the park.

 Have you heard before about the importance of dragons in China’s culture?

-That’s what makes Beihai Park place easily on the top of any bucket list.
+That makes Beihai Park quickly at the top of any bucket list.

 Things to do:

-• Check all the landmarks inside Beihai Park, ranging from temples, palaces, royal houses, and so on, highly recommended for family outings.
+- You can visit all the landmarks inside Beihai Park, including temples, palaces, and royal houses.
+It is highly recommended for family outings.

-• Grab your favourite book to read in this beautiful setting which offers authentic history and compelling nature.
+- Grab your favourite book in this beautiful setting, which offers authentic history and compelling nature.

-• Jogging, running, or just walking along the lakeside while listening to your music.
-A perfect way to clear your mind.
+- Jogging, running, or walking along the lakeside while listening to your music is a perfect way to clear your mind.

 Things not to do:

-• Don’t dine at the park’s western restaurants.
-Unless you are very familiar with your destination, not all restaurants serve good food.
+- Don’t dine at the park’s western restaurants.
+Not all restaurants serve good food unless you are familiar with your destination.

-• Don’t ask for a cup of water in any place because you will find a cup of hot water behind you even on the hottest day.
-It’s customary here in China, and you have to be clear that you need cold water.
+- Don’t ask for a cup of water anywhere because you will find a cup of hot water behind you, even on the hottest day.
+It’s customary here in China, and you must be clear that you need cold water.

-• Don’t even think of crossing streets without waiting for a group of Chinese people to do it together.
-The traffic here is insane, and make sure you are watching both directions all the time.
+- Don’t even think of crossing streets without waiting for a group of Chinese people to do it together.
+The traffic here is insane, so make sure you are always looking in both directions.

 Pro tip: The tickets are released every seven days in advance.
-You have to book them online and then pick up your tickets at the service centre near the park’s south gate on the same day as the selected visiting date.
+You must book them online and pick up your tickets at the service centre near the park’s south gate on the same day as the selected visiting date.
 People without online tickets are not allowed to enter.

 Indulge Yourself in Spirituality: Lama Temple